ramachandran-lab/ML-MAGES/README.md

 2. GWA summary files (provided through ``--gwas_files``) need to contain the following columns: 'CHR' for chromosome number (can be either 'CHR', 'CHROM', or 'CHROMOSOME'), 'BETA' for effect sizes (can be either 'BETA', 'EFFECT', 'B', 'LOG_ODDS', or 'OR'), 'SE' for standard errors (can be either 'SE', 'STDERR', 'STD_ERR', or 'STANDARD_ERROR').
 3. Gene file (provided through ``--gene_file``) needs to contain the following columns: 'CHR' for chromosome number, 'GENE' for gene symbol or gene name, 'N_SNPS' for number of variants considered in the gene, 'start_idx_chr' for the index (0-based) of the first variant in the gene in the chromosome relative to this chromosome, and 'chr_start_idx_gw' for the index (0-based) of the starting variant in the current chromosome relative to all genome-wide variants.
 The last two columns are used to map genes to variants.

+Use the example files as references for the expected input file formats.

 ## Examples
-For the following examples, all required data are provided.
-Check out the data repo for the full LD file.
+For the examples below, all required data are provided except the full LD files, which are available from the [data repository](https://zenodo.org/records/17215975/files/ld.zip).

+Download the full LD files (see [`example_files/full_ld_files.txt`](example_files/full_ld_files.txt)) and place them in the expected location (`data/ld/`) before running these example scripts.

 ### Example 1: run on a single chromosome
 ```bash